 * Dinner is served fairly early due to the many evening events.

 The food served is typically Norwegian.
 This means fish is served 2-3 times a week, pork products are often mixed with non-pork products, and fresh fruits are not readily available.
 The food, however, is always hearty and nutritious.

 Special diets cannot be accommodated at the dormitory.
 Some adjustments in the menu are made to suit the international makeup of the ISS student body.
 For example, halal meat will be served at least once a week.
 The only alternative to the standard menu will be plain vegetarian food that can include eggs and dairy products.

 Ramadan 2015.
 The month of Ramadan is due to start around 18 June 2015 and end 17 July 2015.
 The kitchen staff is, unfortunately, unable to offer special Ramadan meals (Iftar).
+People observing Ramadan by fasting, can register at time of dorm check in for special instructions for meals.
 In Norway, the days are long and the nights are short.
 Please plan your trip accordingly.

 ISS is not in a position to assist students who want private housing.
 These are some useful websites: